-This was the process: notify the team in Slack of your intention to release so they don't start their own release, notify Merge, tag
+This was the process: notify the team in Slack of your intention to release so nobody else would start their own release, merge your pull request, tag

-master via GitHub Release, copy the GitHub Release url and send paste it into the Customer Relations Slack channel so they know what's going out, find the correct "build" job, click through a few screens, click "build" and wait for it to build (about 15 - 25 minutes), deploy the build to dev, find the correct integration test job trigger it and wait for it to complete (10 - 15 minutes), run any test failures by QA to make sure they're not blockers, QA may not be around so you might have to wait until someone has time...
+master via GitHub Release, copy the GitHub Release url and paste it into the Customer Relations Slack channel, find the correct "build" job, click through a few screens, click "build" and wait for it to build (about 15 - 25 minutes), deploy the build to dev, find the correct integration test job, trigger it and wait for it to complete (10 - 15 minutes), run integration test failures by QA to make sure they're not blockers (QA may be busy so you might have to wait until someone has time) ...

 Are you still with me?

-...find the production "deploy" job, click through a few screens, select the correct build artifact from the original job, click submit and wait for the deployment to complete, copy the url of the build log and paste it into the GitHub Release, do a smoke test in production, give an "all clear" message to the team so they know they too can release, if they need to.
+...find the production "deploy" job, click through a few screens, select the correct build artifact from the original job, click submit and wait for the deployment to complete, copy the url of the build log and paste it into the GitHub Release, do a smoke test in production, give an "all clear" message to the team so they know they start their own release if they need to.

 That's if everything went well.
-If something went wrong than then it would expand, and possibly start all over.
+If something went wrong then it would expand and possibly start all over.

 And the team would spend a lot of time to coordinating: